What is the AIDS Trust of Australia?

 Is the AIDS Trust of Australia a registered charity?

-Where required, in every jurisdiction in Australia, the AIDS Trust of Australia is registered to raise funds for charitable purposes.
+Yes, most certainly.
+The AIDS Trust is a Public Benevolent Institution with Deductible Gift Recipient status.
+Where required, in each jurisdiction in Australia, the AIDS Trust of Australia is registered to raise funds for charitable purposes.

 The AIDS Trust of Australia is the only HIV sector charity able to raise funds nationally.